roshakorost/Phial/README.md

 Currently `PageView` is only used for overriding back navigation.
 If your page view needs more than a common navigation flow (device back button minimized the overlay) you can implement this logic in `PageView#onBackPressed` method.

+##Integration.
+Usually phial should only be integrated into your internal / debug build .
+This can be achieved by creating multiple flavors or build types.
+Here is an example with product flavors.
+* Create your flavors in `build.gradle` of your application module:
+* Create `ApplicationHook` class with same interface in all flavors and put it in the respective source directories for each source set.
+* Init Phial in the debug version of `ApplicationHook`.
+Refer to the sample app for an example[3].

 ##Download
 * Add Jitpack maven repository in your root build.gradle file
 ```groovy